 (c) For the safety of all players, wait until there is a break in play to request the return of a ball from another court or to return a ball to another court.
 Do not cross on to or behind another court to retrieve a ball.
 Do not return a ball while play is in progress on another court.

-(e) Privately owned ball machines may not be used on court.
-No spectators, strollers, bicycles, dogs, or other non-tennis related items are permitted on the courts at any time, with the exception of parents of very young children taking lessons.
+(e) No spectators, strollers, bicycles, dogs, or other non-tennis related items are permitted on the courts at any time, with the exception of parents of very young children taking lessons.

 (f) Remove any garbage, food, drinks, clothes, towels, cans or balls from the courts when you leave to ensure a safe and clean environment.

 (g) Players may play only in good weather conditions and on dry courts.
 In the case of inclement weather, players must exit the courts when directed to do so by the Club Staff or if any thunder is heard or lightening is seen.

 All players must wear appropriate tennis attire and non-marking tennis shoes.
 For the protection of players and of the court surface, no jogging, running or other shoes may be worn on the courts.

 Public hours are listed at the courts, and on the Club website.
 Rules for public hours are controlled by the City of Burlington and set in respect of our neighbors.

 Tyandaga Tennis Club (TTC) is a not-for-profit community tennis Club managed by volunteers for the benefit of its members and guests.
 The Club pays an annual fee to the City of Burlington, which owns the facilities, to operate the Club, during Club hours during the outdoor season.
 Membership fees pay for the upgrade and maintenance of the court surface, Clubhouse, nets, windscreens and lights.